Save Money on Your Trip: Weighted Shortest Path

 )

-This is essentially the recursive relation; it's that simple.
+This is essentially a recursive relation, and it's that simple.

-However, remember that the problem also imposes a constraint that the path must not exceed K + 1
+However, don't forget that the problem imposes a constraint of "no more than K + 1

 int dp(int s, int k);